 Alzheimer’s disease is a neurocognitive disorder that is typically characterized by the presence of disturbed cognitive processes, dysfunctional behaviors, and significant memory problems.
 Because it is a degenerative disease, those who are suffering from this illness may start by experiencing mild symptoms but, as the disease progresses, those symptoms will likely become more severe.
 The presence of Alzheimer’s disease can cause monumental strife in the lives of those who are suffering from it, as well as in the lives of those around them.
 Fortunately, there are treatment options available that can help these individuals manage their symptoms and receive the support that they need.

-At Crestwyn Behavioral Health, we recognize the devastation that Alzheimer’s disease can cause, especially when treatment is not received.
+At Crestwyn Behavioral Health in Memphis, Tenessee, we recognize the devastation that Alzheimer’s disease can cause, especially when treatment is not received.
 For this reason, we offer individuals who are suffering from this illness the comprehensive care that they need in order to live life to its fullest potential.
-By engaging in the treatment offered here at Crestwyn, an individual does not have to face this disease alone.
+By engaging in the treatment offered here at our mental health rehab center, an individual does not have to face this disease alone.

 Helping a Loved One or Family Member Get Treatment